Installing WordPress Locally using WAMP Server

 enable mod_rewrite by deleting # on line 116 and save the file

-Can you please leave Review Select Number of Stars for the review and write review in box and Click on Connect Preferred Button.
+We would like to thank you for Visiting our website .
+Your opinion is important to us.
+We would like to invite you to write a review about your experience Select Number of Stars for the review and write review in box and Click on Connect Preferred Button.